Netsend/PerspectiveDB/README.md

 ```

 Edit your config to enable the WebSocket server and include these three files.
-Relative paths are relative to the directory of the config file that specifies
+Relative paths are relative to the directory of the config file.
+An example is
-them.
-An example is given in config/example-with-websocket.hjson.
+given in config/example-with-websocket.hjson.

+A web client is included in the browser directory.
+An online example of this
+code is available at [netsend.nl/persbd](https://netsend.nl/persdb/).

 # SSH tunnels